Astron/Astron/doc/protocol/10-client.md

 > The client sends this to open an interest in a single zone within a parent.
 > The server will respond by sending a CREATE for every object in the new zone,
 > followed by a `CLIENT_DONE_INTEREST_RESP`.
+>
+> When the server sends this, it is informing the client of an interest added
+> to the client by the server with `CLIENTAGENT_ADD_INTEREST`.

 **CLIENT_ADD_INTEREST_MULTIPLE(201)**
     `args(uint32 context, uint16 interest_id, uint32 parent_id,